UofT-DataBootcamp-Coursework/module_11_challenge/README.md

 ## Recommendations

-Recommend updating the filter selection process to utilize picklists generated from each applicable column as oppose to manual entry in order to minimize human error when filtering data set.
+Recommend updating the filter selection process to utilize picklists generated from each applicable column as oppose to manual entry in order to eliminate human input error when filtering data set.

 ## Report Completed By:
 ![](static/images/Sal.jpg)